mjhea0/flaskr-tdd/README.md

     app.run()
 ```

-Now, create a database by starting up a Python shell and importing and calling the `init_db` function:
+Now, create a database by starting up a Python shell and importing and then calling the `init_db` function:

 ```python
 >>> from project.app import init_db
 >>> init_db()
 ```

 Close the shell, then run the test again.
 Does it pass?
+It should.
 Now we know that the database has been created.

 You can also call `init_db` within the test, to ensure that the test can be ran independently: